antoniogdelrio/driving-school-app/README.md

     _id: Schema.Types.ObjectId
 }
 ```
-* Create a “.env” file in /backend directory, following the structure of “.env.default”
+* Create a “.env” file in /backend directory, following the structure of “.env.default” file
-* In a terminal, use “npm start” (for both /backend and /frontend directories
+* In a terminal, use “npm start” (for both /backend and /frontend directories)

 ## App views ##